UIKit0/pmk/Docs/Platform.md

 Regardless of how the bootup progress screen is implemented, it is important that the user is informed of any issues that prevent the kernel from booting successfully.

 These conditions are indicated by the kernel through a panic.
 Platform modules are informed of kernel panics, with information to help debug the issue.
 Usually, this information should be written to the graphical output in a prevalent manner—for example, a black overlay could appear, with the panic message atop it in red text.

+##### Relevant Functions
+See `pexpert/platform_console.h` for prototypes of the functions required.

+## Basic I/O Routines
+Since mechanisms to access a device's IO space are different from platform to platform, the platform driver can expose an (optional) set of functions for accessing IO space.
+Drivers may use these functions, given that they check for their availability first.

+If a system does not have a separate IO space (such as with many embedded applications relying on non-x86 architectures), these functions can simply be omitted.
+This requires that generic drivers have other means of accessing IO peripherals.
+Even if a driver is compiled for the same CPU architecture as the current system, its means of accessing IO peripherals may be completely different.

+### Driver Support
+Drivers can probe whether the current platform has a separate IO space by calling `platform_io_properties` and checking for the `kPlatformIOSpaceExists` bit.

+### Relevant Functions
+See `pexpert/platform_io.h` for prototypes of the functions required.